Why Cairo

 - Salah el-Din Citadel and Mohamed Ali Mosque paired with panoramic views

-- Khan el-Khalili market walk with rooftop tea break for perspective
+- Khan el-Khalili market walk with a rooftop tea break

 - Coptic Quarter (Hanging Church, Ben Ezra Synagogue) for faith heritage connections